EvaFrossard/EvaFrossard.github.io/index.md

 ## All of those factors... but which one matters !

-Easy task, we have so far just listed the reaction possible, but which one do work ?
+We have so far just listed the possible reaction, an easy task, but which one do work ?

 <div style="border-left: 4px solid #51247a; padding-left: 20px; font-size: 18px; background-color: #DFC5FE">
   Let's start by figuring out if some have some linear relationship.
 To do so, we are going to perform <b>Pearson's correlation</b> between every pair of reaction, and visualize them performing a correlation matrix.